Scholarships 2023

-2023 Scholarships
+Announcing the 2023 Scholarships

-Marion Community Foundation offers an annual Scholarship Program for high school seniors and graduates in Marion, Ohio, and surrounding communities.
-Our program includes more than 140 scholarship funds, each with different eligibility requirements and selection criteria.
+Marion Community Foundation offers an annual scholarship program for high school seniors and graduates in Marion and other surrounding counties.
+The annual scholarship program includes more than 140 endowed and non-endowed funds, each with different eligibility requirements and selection criteria.
+In recent years, the funds have collectively awarded approximately $500,000 to approximately 200+ students.

 Click here to learn more about our scholarship funds and the donors who created them.
-Click HERE to view the 2022 scholarship awards.

 Frequently Asked Questions